Magical December in Asia: Seven Unmissable Festivals!

 • When: December 26

-• Activities: Attend artistic performances, release flower lanterns on the Hoai River, explore Hoi An's distinctive cuisine, and admire the old town illuminated by colorful lanterns.
+• Activities: Take part in art performances, release flowered lanterns on the Hoai River, explore Hoi An's distinctive cuisine, and gaze at the old town illuminated by colorful lanterns.

 4. New Year (Shogatsu) in Japan